As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If you want to find gemstones, such as amethyst, a great place in Park County is Amethyst Mountain.

 The Hartville district in Platte County may contain some copper minerals, while the kyanite is found 23 miles southwest of Wheatland, Platte County.

 Veins of banded agate and drusy quartz occur in Mississippian limestone beds a few miles northwest of Guernsey, Platte County.

-Beryl, columbite-tantalite, copper minerals, feldspar minerals, lithium minerals, magnetite, manganese minerals, mica minerals may be found in the Copper Mountain in Fremont County.
+Beryl, columbite-tantalite, copper minerals, feldspar minerals, lithium minerals, magnetite, manganese minerals, and mica minerals may be found in Copper Mountain in Fremont County.